-We’ve taken a look at different apps that people are asking Google Keyword Planner to compare with HipChat more often.
-It turns out not every HipChat alternative people are searching for is a true competitor.
+We’ve analyzed different apps that people are asking Google to compare with HipChat.
+It turns out not every HipChat alternative people are searching for can replace the discontinued team messenger.
 Let’s see which apps are real HipChat alternatives and whether they are worth a try.

 1. HipChat vs Chanty